TAOS-Labs/blog/content/posts/boot-and-test.md

 The workflow consists of two jobs: lint and test.
 The lint job is responsible for code quality checks without actually running any code.
 It sets up a nightly Rust toolchain with formatting and static analysis tools like clippy.
 This ensures our code adheres to Rust's idioms and catches common mistakes before they make it to testing.
 The job runs on Ubuntu and caches dependencies to speed up subsequent runs.

 The test job is more interesting and tackles the challenge of testing an operating system in CI.
 It provisions an Ubuntu runner and installs all the necessary dependencies for building QEMU from source.
-We opted for building QEMU directly rather than using package manager versions because at the time of writing, Qemu version 9.2, which is what we use, does not exist on managers like apt.
+We opted for building QEMU directly rather than using package manager versions because at the time of writing, Qemu version 9.2, which is what we use, does not exist on managers like apt, or at least that was the case with Ubuntu 24.
 The job then sets up the same Rust toolchain as the lint job, installs limage, creates a blank drive for the OS to write to, and finally runs the tests.
 The tests boot our OS in QEMU and verify functionality in a real environment, not just through unit tests.

 It should be noted that we currently do not attempt to cache the Qemu emulator and rebuild it from scratch on every pull request or push to main.
 Doing so has proven to be surprisingly difficult and we decided that it was simply not worth the trouble to figure out.